antublue/test-engine/README.md

 - It's recommended to use a tag string format of `/tag1/tag2/tag3/`

-## What is a `Parameter` ?
+## What is a `Argument` ?

-`Parameter` is an interface all parameter objects must implement to allow for parameter name and value resolution
+`Argument` is an interface all argument objects must implement to allow for argument name and value resolution

-The `Parameter` interface also has static methods to wrap an Object
+The `Argument` interface also has static methods to wrap an Object

-### Usage of `Parameter`
+### Usage of `Argument`

-- `@TestEngine.ParameterSupplier` must return a `Stream<Parameter>`
+- `@TestEngine.Arguments` must return a `Stream<Argument>`

-- `@TestEngine.ParameterSetter` requires single `Parameter` object
+- `@TestEngine.Argument` requires single `Argument` object as parameter

-- The `Parameter` interface defines various static methods to wrap basic Java types, using the value as the name
+- The `Argument` interface defines various static methods to wrap basic Java types, using the value as the name
   - `boolean`
   - `byte`
   - `char`